ams-tech/nixos-raspberrypi-demo/README.md

 ### Provision the Raspberry Pi OTP private key

 Run these commands on the Raspberry Pi booted from the installer SD card.
-Temporary key material is written under `/run` so it disappears on reboot.
+Temporary key material is written under `/run`; delete it after programming and verifying the OTP key.

 First check whether the OTP private key is already programmed: